quixio/quix-docs/docs/platform/MLOps.md

 ## Deploy production models

-in the Quix Portal, with one click of the project's `Deploy` button, and tweaking of the default configuration if required, data engineers can deploy their Python models to production, without support from software engineering or DevOps teams.
+in the Quix Portal, with one click of the application's `Deploy` button, and tweaking of the default configuration if required, data engineers can deploy their Python models to production, without support from software engineering or DevOps teams.

 ## Monitor production models